Vyral/base-template/_posts/2018-06-25-here-is-to-life-liberty-and-the-pursuit-of-happiness.md

 {% include youtube.html %}

-242 years ago this July 4, our founding fathers took the first steps in creating American independence.&nbsp;
+242 years ago this July 4, our founding fathers took the first steps in creating American independence.

-It is during times such as these that we should reflect on the famed, familiar words of Thomas Jefferson: **“We hold these truths to be self-evident: That all men are created equal;** that they are endowed by their creator with certain unalienable rights; that among these are life, liberty, and the pursuit of happiness.”&nbsp;
+It is during times such as these that we should reflect on the famed, familiar words of Thomas Jefferson: **“We hold these truths to be self-evident: That all men are created equal;** that they are endowed by their creator with certain unalienable rights; that among these are life, liberty, and the pursuit of happiness.”

 {% include pullquote.html %}